Student visa holders must maintain full-time enrolment as a condition of their visa

 If you are enrolled full-time for the study period, your 'Aggregated Load' will be '100% of a Full Load'.

-If your Aggregated Load is less than 100% of a Full Load you are NOT enrolled at a full-time load and need to add more classes via Enrolment Online.
+If your Aggregated Load is less than 100% of a Full Load you are NOT enrolled at a full-time load for that study period and need to add more classes via Enrolment Online.

-Student visa holders can only reduce their enrolment load (study part-time) on grounds of compassionate and compelling circumstances.
+Student visa holders can only reduce their enrolment load if they have formal approval based on evidence of compassionate and compelling circumstances that will prevent them from studying full-time.

-If your circumstances have changed and you may not be able to study full-time you should seek urgent advice from your Program Manager or College Academic Services team.
+If your circumstances have changed and you believe you cannot study full-time you must seek urgent advice from your Program Manager or College Academic Services team.
 You must do this as soon as possible to allow time for advice and approval to amend your enrolment before your class census date/s.

 Your class census dates are shown on your Statement of Enrolment and in Enrolment Online.